Unitary Functor Calculus with Reality: Homogeneous Functors with Reality

 The weak equivalences of this model structure are defined via the derivatives, see Definition \ref{def: derivative}.
 By \cite[Proposition 8.2]{Ta19}, we could also define the model structure using the $D_n$--equivalences, that is, those maps $f: E \longrightarrow F$ in $\CE_0$ such that $D_nf: D_n E \longrightarrow D_nF$ is a levelwise weak equivalence.

 \begin{prop} There is a topological model structure on $\CE_0$ where the weak equivalences are those maps $f$ such that $\ind_0^n T_nf$ is a weak equivalence in $\CE_0$, the fibrations are the fibrations of the $n$--polynomial model structure and the cofibrations are those maps with the left lifting property with respect to the acyclic fibrations.
 The fibrant objects are $n$--polynomial and the cofibrant--fibrant objects are the projectively cofibrant $n$--homogeneous functors.
-We denote this model category by $n\homog\E_0$. \end{prop} \begin{proof} Right Bousfield localising $n\poly\CE_0$ at the set of objects,
+We denote this model category by $n\homog\E_0$. \end{prop} \begin{proof} The $n$--polynomial model structure is cellular and right proper, Proposition \ref{prop: n--poly model structure}, hence by \cite[Theorem 5.1.1.]{Hi03}, we can right Bousfield localise $n\poly\CE_0$ at the set of objects,